skambuilds/PySpark-EMR-FraudDetection/README.md

 	- **logs/** - This will be the EMR cluster log destination

 - The **AWS CLI** installed, [see how](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
-- Your AWS credentials configured locally:
+- Configure your AWS credentials locally:
 	1. Reach for the prompt/console on you system where you installed the AWS CLI
 	2. Type the following command: